the-library-code/deduplication/README.md

 This work is licensed under the [DSpace Source Code BSD License](http://www.dspace.org/license/).

 ## Further development
 Further development of this extension is currently not planned.
-If you need help  hanging or enhancing this extension in particular or DSpace in general, please don't hesitate to contact  [The Library Code GmbH](https://www.the-library-code.de).
+If you need help changing or enhancing this extension in particular or DSpace in general, please don't hesitate to contact  [The Library Code GmbH](https://www.the-library-code.de).